 Assignment 3: Keep a gratitude journal (5 minutes)

 Students are asked to keep a journal in which they write down five things they're happy for every day.
 This practice can supercharge your happiness.
 Gratitude activates parts of your brain related to the release of dopamine.
-It significantly your level of optimism.
+It significantly raises your level of optimism.
 Researchers have also found that writing down what you're thankful for can help with everything from improved sleep to positive behavioral change.

 Can't commit to doing this daily?
 Try once a week to start.
 You might find the benefits so beneficial that you can begin journaling more regularly.